Soham56/Prismforce-algorithm-assignment/Readme.md

 **Explanation:**

--   In this test case, Abhimanyu starts with an initial power of 9 and no matter what choice he has taken, there is no way Abhimanyu get back to Pandavas!
+-   In this test case, Abhimanyu starts with an initial power of 9, and no matter what choices he makes, there is no way for Abhimanyu to get back to the Pandavas.